-- (g) The carrying value of the Group's and the Corporation's interest in leasehold land held in Hong Kong is \$4,622 million (2011: \$4,664 million) under medium-term leases (less than 50 years) and nil (2011: \$19 million) under long-term leases (50 years or above). - (h) During 2009, the Corporation reclassified certain floors of Citylink Plaza at Sha Tin Station, which are leased out under operating leases, from held for own use to investment property as a result of a change in the terms of the land grant.
+- (g) The Group's and the Corporation's interest in leasehold land held in Hong Kong under mediumterm leases (less than 50 years) amounted to \$4,506 million (2012: \$4,622 million) at 31 December 2013. - (h) During 2009, the Corporation reclassified certain floors of Citylink Plaza at Sha Tin Station, which are leased out under operating leases, from held for own use to investment property as a result of a change in the terms of the land grant.
 The revised land grant allows the Corporation to sell these floors separately from the railway network on which Citylink Plaza is situated.
-At 31 December 2012, the fair value of investment properties as assessed by management amounted to \$1,703 million (2011: \$1,732 million), which was estimated with reference to recent average transaction prices of properties with comparable rental value.
+The carrying amount and fair value of the Group's and the Corporation's investment properties and the level of fair value hierarchy (as defined in note 27 (e)) are disclosed below: